 Wash Your Face Regularly:

 No matter your skin type, daily face washing is essential for avoiding dull skin and blackheads.
 You should wash your face twice a day, once in the morning and once at night, to clean off substances before they have time to settle and harden in your pores.
+Face oil control products can help control oily skin.
 Washing more than this could dry out your skin and cause irritation.